Trails for everyone, forever

 Hiking Pacific Crest Trail (PCT) Section L - Rainy Pass to Manning Park

-After passing through the North Cascades National Park, the PCT heads east for this final section that runs along the eastern edge of the Cascades and through the Pasaysten Wilderness before ending in Manning Provincial Park in British Columbia.
+After passing through the North Cascades National Park, the PCT heads east for this final section that runs along the eastern edge of the Cascades and through the Pasayten Wilderness.

 Though it starts in Rainy Pass, this section is actually protected from much of the rain and snow that Mount Baker and the rest of the North Cascades to the west are so well known for.
 For this reason, late-season hikers should be prepared to pack in water, though water sources are available at Harts Pass.
 From late October through mid-summer, however, hikers should still expect and prepare for snowy and icy conditions, and winter hikers must watch out for avalanche conditions along the often exposed route.

 Hikers should also keep in mind that there are no resupply options available along this section, and the only vehicle access is at Harts Pass, where Road 5400 crosses the trail.
-Also remember to bring your passport and review the border crossing procedures, as this section crosses the US-Canada border at Monument 78 66.2 miles into the trek.
+Just about 30 miles from here, you will reach the northern terminus of the Pacific Crest Trail — congratulations!

 WTA worked here in 2021!